dat-ecosystem/organization/code-of-conduct-contact.md

 ## What happens after you file a report?

-You will receive an email from the Dat Ecosystem consortium, acknowledging receipt immediately.
-We promise to acknowledge receipt within 24 hours _(and will aim for much quicker than that)_.
+We promise to acknowledge the issue with a reply within 24 hours _(and will aim for much quicker than that)_.

 The working group will immediately meet to review the incident and determine: